Highlights

 Where to Watch Les Suppliques

-Need to watch 'Les Suppliques' in the comfort of your own home?
-Searching for a streaming service to buy, rent, download, or watch the Jérôme Prieur-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.
+Planning to check out 'Les Suppliques' right from your couch?
+Discovering a streaming service to buy, rent, download, or view the Jérôme Prieur-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Les Suppliques' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Les Suppliques' on each platform when they are available.
 Now, before we get into the nitty-gritty of how you can watch 'Les Suppliques' right now, here are some finer points about the La Générale de Production drama flick.

-You probably already know what the movie's about, but just in case...
+Want the short version of the plot?
 Here's the plot: "Since the defeat, the Nazis, who were the masters of the occupied zone, and the French State, which had been ruling the so-called free zone since Vichy, ordered the Jews to take a census.
 From the spring of 1941, whether they had been French for several generations or naturalized for a few years, foreigners who had taken refuge in France or stateless people who had been driven out of their country, they were put on file, arrested or threatened at any time.
 Some wrote to the administration, or directly to Marshal Pétain, who seemed to them to be the last resort.
 These requests are called Suppliques.
 Men, women, sometimes children, tried as best they could, by all means, to loosen the trap.
 They address themselves to their executioners, but they do not know it." .